maxmatical/ml-cheatsheet/README.md

 3. Look at feature importance to see which features are most time sensitive
 4. Remove each feature **one at a time** to see if improves performance on validation data
 5. Remove the unhelpful features

+Alternative: use NNs (can easily handle extrapolation into future)

 ## Time Series

 ### **1D Resnet**: